nightsky78/NextcloudPhotoOrganizer/README.md

 - Confidence + indicator metadata per file.
 - Move and delete actions directly from category views.
 - Scope toggle in UI:
   - **Whole drive**
   - **Photos folder only** (`Photos/` and `photos/`)

+### People function

+- Face detection and signature extraction via local ML worker (`/face-signature`).
+- Reference-first person workflow: create person references first, then load matched photos.
+- Single-face reference safety: only photos with exactly one detected face can be used as references.
+- Person labeling and renaming from the People tab.
+- Incremental loading of photos per person cluster.
+- Scope toggle support:
+  - **Whole drive**
+  - **Photos folder only** (`Photos/` and `photos/`)

+### Location function

+- On-demand EXIF GPS scanning from the Locations tab.
+- Incremental scan behavior (new/changed files only).
+- Database-backed location cache for fast reloads.
+- Progress tracking during location scan.
+- Map markers grouped by proximity.
+- Scope toggle support:
+  - **Whole drive**
+  - **Photos folder only** (`Photos/` and `photos/`)